|Home Earth Continents Asia Nepal Country Profile Nepal Political Map Nepal Administrative Map

 And then the peaks, the highlights of Nepal's geography, the majestic, rugged Himalayas in north, more than half of the highest mountains on Earth are located in the country, eight of the fourteen eight-thousanders, including Mount Everest, are either in whole or shared across a border with Tibet or India.

-Nepal has a population 26.6 million (2011 census).
+Nepal has a population 31 million (2016 est.).
 Largest city and national capital is Kathmandu.

 Spoken languages: about half of the population speaks the official language Nepali, the rest is using one of the several other Tibeto-Burman languages.